weddingatcana/savitzky_golay/README.md

 You'll notice the variable **peaks** returns two arrays, this is because it is a user defined type, **tPeaks**.
 Which returns both the smoothed peaks and the raw peaks.

-It is important to note that you could also simply use the ***optSavGolPeaks*** function to just return peaks from data that hasn't been smoothed.
-Merely generate a difference array of the data that hasn't been smoothed, and have both 1) & 2) inputs of the function be equal.
+It is important to note that you could also simply use the ***optSavGolPeaks*** function to just return peaks from data that won't be smoothed.
+Merely generate a difference array of the data that hasn't been smoothed, and have both inputs 1) & 2) of the function be equal.
 An example of this is below:

 ```VBA
 'Separate x and y arrays from larger csvMatrix, if needed